 And that’s not all!
 There are plenty of dining options in this city too.
-Head on over to one of Bangkok’s many markets like Chatuchak market, and you’re sure to find something delicious.
+Head on over to one of Bangkok’s many markets Chatuchak Market, and you’re sure to find something delicious.

 Address: 41 Kanchanaphisek Rd, Khan Na Yao, Bangkok 10230, Thailand

-You May Also Like: 28 Best & Fun Things To Do In Cherokee Tennessee
+You May Also Like: Fun Things To Do In Cherokee (Tennessee)

 #5.
 Jim Thompson House Museum

 The Jim Thompson House Museum is a beautiful place to visit when you want to know more about the Thai Royal Family.
 The museum has all the memorabilia from people who have gone on trips to Thailand.
 It also has a collection of art that members of the royal family commissioned.